 It should be noted that dogs are not permitted on club walks.
 This is primarily due to the need to protect livestock, particularly sheep in mountainous areas.
 In addition, some members may be fearful of dogs and nobody wants to see dogs fighting.
 In certain circumstances guide dogs may be permitted.

 We have a few “away” weekends each year and celebrate Christmas and the Summer with nights out.
 In addition, most years the club plans a walking trip abroad.
-Previous trips include: sections of the Camino de Santiago de Compostela, Snowdonia and Nepal.
+Previous trips include: sections of the Camino de Santiago de Compostela, Snowdonia, the Italian Alps and Nepal.